oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

     * `clientSecret`: Enter the value of the client secret value that you had copied in step 11 of [task 2](#task-2-configure-keycloak).
     * `issuerURL`: Enter the URL that you had copied in step 14 of [task 2](#task-2-configure-keycloak).
     * `logoutRedirectURL`: Enter the URL in the format, `http://$CLUSTER_IPADDR/bankapp`.
-Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in [task 1](#task-1-configure-minikube-and-start-a-tunnel).
+Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in [Task 1](#task-1-configure-minikube-and-start-a-tunnel).
 For example, `http://192.0.2.117/bankapp`.

 3. Under `StockBroker`, set `deploymentEnabled` to `true`.
 You must set this flag to true before deploying the Stock Broker service.